 Accounts payable and unearned revenues were introduced and discussed in previous chapters.
-Payroll liabilities are amounts owing to employees.
-Employee income taxes, Canada Pension Plan (CPP, or Quebec Pension Plan in Quebec), Employment Insurance (EI), union dues, health insurance, and other amounts are deducted by the employer from an employee's salary or wages.
+Payroll is subject to a number of taxes, including federal, state, and local; federal and state unemployment taxes; and Social Security (FICA) taxes.
+Both employers and employees pay payroll taxes.
 These withheld amounts are remitted by the employer to the appropriate agencies.
 An employee's gross earnings, less the deductions withheld by the employer, equals the net pay.
-To demonstrate the journal entries to record a business's payroll liabilities for its two employees, assume the following payroll record: